farcompen/Fortimporter/README.md

 # Fortimporter
-Fortigate Firewall Multi-Url importer is a URL list importing too for fortigate firewall devices  </br>
+Fortigate Firewall Multi-Url importer is a URL list importing tool for fortigate firewall devices  </br>
 Tested on <b>Fortigate 600D , firmware 5.2 </b>and works fine ! </br>
 in order to use it ; open setup file then click exe for msi file .